jordan-barrett-jm/property-eye-ja-metadata/about.md

-With that being said, I've eye-balled it and cleaned it and de-duplicated it and in my **gut** it looks good.
-Obviously, you should verify it (like with any data source).
+With that being said, I've eye-balled it and cleaned it and de-duplicated it and in my **gut** says it looks _reasonably_ good (barring sample size issues for granular filters).
+Obviously, you should verify it ([like with any data source](https://www.global-developments.org/p/how-much-should-we-trust-developing).

-### On the accuracy of the Price Estimation Model
+### On the (in)accuracy of the Price Estimation Model
 I spent a few weeks on another projecting working on the Real Estate price estimation model with the hopes that I could replicate [Zillow's Zestimate accuracy rate](https://www.zillow.com/z/zestimate/) which has a median error rate of around 2.4%.

 The idea was that if I could have a model that predicted valuations with sub-5% error rates I could reliably identify arbitrage opportunities then [some steps in between] and profit.